XuejingHuang/am01/README.md

 ## Executive Summary

 Dataset Limitations:
-  Althought the sample size of this data set is XXX, we had to keep into account that it is not a random sample.
-Since it is sourced from the blog and website askyourmanager.com, the respondents are already in theory predisposed to fit some sort of group.
-For example, since they are on this website, most have a job already and are probably educated.
+  Althought the sample size of this data set is	26765, it is important to take into account that it is not a random sample.
+Since it is sourced from the  website askyourmanager.com, the respondents are already predisposed to fit some sort of group.
+For example, most respondents have a job already and more than half have recieved a college education or above.
+That being said, here are the key takeaways of our analysis on the askamanager salary survey.

 #Key Takeaways:
   1. Gender and Salary: Overall there is a statistically significant salary gap between men and woman in the dataset.
 We got to this conclusion by plotting the data, running a T.Test, calculating a confidence interval, and than testing our results through bootstraping.